imagry/Inertial_Localization/B5_implementation_notes.md

 All tests pass successfully, confirming that the Python bindings work as expected.

+## Task B6 Completion: Sensor API Compatibility

+After reviewing the existing Python bindings in the AHRSLocHandler class, we verified that all necessary methods for sensor API compatibility are properly bound:

+1. **Input Methods (Sensor API)**:
+   - ✅ `UpdateIMU` - For processing IMU data
+   - ✅ `UpdateSpeed` - For processing general speed data
+   - ✅ `UpdateRearRightSpeed` - For processing right rear wheel speed sensor data
+   - ✅ `UpdateRearLeftSpeed` - For processing left rear wheel speed sensor data
+   - ✅ `UpdateSteeringWheel` - For processing steering wheel angle data
+   - ✅ `UpdateHeading` - For processing external heading data
+   - ✅ `ResetVehicleState` - For resetting the vehicle state

+2. **Output Methods (Localization API)**:
+   - ✅ `GetPosition` - For retrieving the current position
+   - ✅ `GetVehicleHeading` - For retrieving the current heading

+We determined that the `UpdatePosition` method is not required for the Python bindings as it's an internal method used by the C++ implementation.

+The existing test script (`localization_pybind_test.py`) successfully demonstrates the functionality of all bound methods, confirming compatibility with the sensor API.

+Task B6 has been marked as completed in the localization separation plan.

 ## Conclusion

 We have successfully implemented Python bindings for the core localization components.
 The focus was kept on the essential functionality needed for localization, removing unnecessary control-related components.
-This implementation satisfies Task B5 of the localization separation plan.
+This implementation satisfies Tasks B5 and B6 of the localization separation plan.

 The current implementation provides:
 1. A clean Python API focused solely on localization functionality
 2. Support for all necessary sensor data inputs (IMU, wheel speeds, steering)
 3. Access to position and heading information
 4. A comprehensive test suite verifying correct operation
+5. Full compatibility with the existing sensor API

 Future development could include:
 1. Additional convenience methods for working with sensor data